joegor85/Front-End-Project-week4/README.md

 ### Other notes

-I originally wanted to do a jobsearch project but could not find a good user-friendly API for it.
-Most job posting API's required tokens and such.
-I decided on an xkcd API and even ran into CORS errors that I could not solve with the first one.
+It was tricky to find a user-friendly API for this project that did not require tokens or cors restrictions.
+I decided on an xkcd API and I ran into CORS errors that I could not solve with help of others.
 I was able to find another one that worked well though.